 Should I cook my bell peppers before stuffing or baking?
 No, you don’t need to cook bell peppers before stuffing or baking.
 They will cook when they’re stuffed/in the oven!

 Substitutions for Stuffed Bell Pepper Casserole

 What are the best peppers for this recipe?
 Bell peppers are the best peppers for this recipe.
 Any color will work.
-Red, orange and yellow are all sweeter, but green peppers have a more mild flavor.
+Red, orange and yellow are all sweeter, but green bell peppers have a more mild flavor.